 - 9.6.1.
 Permanent pavement for commercial driveways shall extend at least to the end of the driveway curb radius, or to the right-of-way line, whichever is greater.
-Permanent pavement for residential driveways shall extend a minimum of eight (8 five (5) feet from the edge of travel lane, or 2' past the edge of the driveway culvert closest to the right-of-way line, whichever is greater. - 9.6.2.
-Easement for ingress/egress: Easements dedicated for ingress and egress to provide access to property not having direct access on a state, county, or approved private roadway, shall be in conformance to the Nassau County Zoning Ordinance and this ordinance. - Section 9.7.
-Temporary driveway connections. - 9.7.1.
+Permanent pavement for residential driveways shall extend a minimum of five (5) feet from the edge of travel lane or 2' past the edge of the driveway culvert closest to the right-of-way line, whichever is greater. - 9.6.2.
+Easement for ingress/egress: Easements dedicated for ingress and egress to provide access to property not having direct access on a state, County, or approved private roadway, shall be in conformance to the Nassau County Zoning Ordinance and this ordinance.

+Section 9.7. - Temporary driveway connections.

+- 9.7.1.
 Temporary driveway connections shall be permitted for activities which do not require a permanent driveway connection.
 Examples of activities that may obtain a temporary driveway connection may include, but are not limited to: - a.
 Temporary construction driveways; - b.
 Silviculture operations; - c.
-Agriculture activities;

-- d.
+Agriculture activities. - d.
 Borrow pit and mining activities. - 9.7.2.
-Right-of-way permits shall be obtained for all temporary driveway connections and shall meet the requirements of article 8 of this ordinance.
+Right-of-way permits shall be obtained for all temporary driveway connections and shall meet the requirements of Article 8 of this ordinance.
 Right-of-way permits for temporary connections shall expire after a twelve (12) month period and may be extended for additional six (6) month periods upon payment of the applicable right-of-way permit fee. - 9.7.3.
-Temporary driveway connections shall be paved for a minimum of five (5) feet from the edge of travel lane or paved shoulder.
-If a ditch or swale is present, a side drain is required which meets the requirements of section 11.11.3 of this ordinance.
+Temporary All development construction, borrow pit, and mining activity entrances (temporary or permanent) shall provide edge of paved roadway protection in the form of a paved five (5) foot apron driveway connections shall be paved for a minimum of five (5) feet from the edge of travel lane or paved shoulder.
+If a ditch or swale is present, a side drain is required which meets the requirements of Section 11.11.3 of this ordinance.
 Any unpaved portion of the driveway connection shall be constructed to ensure that erosion will not occur that could affect the roadway drainage system. - 9.7.4.
-Upon expiration of the temporary driveway connection permit, the driveway connection shall be removed and the right-of-way shall be restored to its original condition-
+Upon expiration of the temporary driveway connection permit, the driveway connection shall be removed and the right-of-way shall be restored to its original condition